 “Let’s adjourn!”
 Anihilato wished it could decompose into teeth, and felt more than enough anxiety to do so, but the clarity of the Blue Virgils kept it intact.
 “We’ll finish our contest underground!”

-In his peripheral vision, Jay saw the Heart of the Mountain, the Biggest Bird, sweeping over the desert on a forty-foot wingspan.
+In his peripheral vision, Jay saw the Heart of the Mountain, the Biggest Bird, sweep over the desert on a forty-foot wingspan.